sgiangreco/sgiangreco.github.io/index.md

+## Week 11 - 11/3/18
+The focus of this week has shifted to reading about the primitives that comprise most SAT solver algorithms.
+I began by reading through more of chapter 6 in the _Stochastic Local Search_ book to better familiarize myself with many of the methods discussed in comteporary research.
+It introduced me to the WalkSAT architecture, which differentiates itself immediately from GSAT with its evaluation function.
+For solver algorithms of this variety, the evaluation function contains two steps.
+First, an unsatisfied clause _c_ under the current assignment _a_ is selected.
+Second, a variable corresponding to a literal in _c_ is flipped, causing the _c_ to become satisfied (for each clause is composed of disjunctions).
+The mechanism by which this variable is selected varies with each type of WalkSAT algorithm.

+I then began reading some research papers by Alex Fukunaga.
+The first one, [_Automated Discovery of Local Search Heuristics for Satisfiability Testing_](https://ieeexplore.ieee.org/abstract/document/6792408), discusses how many of the algorithms I have so far encountered in my readings can be considered composites of basic heuristics called primitives.
+Identifying and properly combining these primitives lies at the heart of our project's research, so a deep understanding of this work may prove vital to our progress.

 ## Week 10 - 10/27/18
-Here is a [link](https://github.com/sgiangreco/probabilistic-iterative-improvement/blob/master/SAT%20-%20Probabilistic%20Iterative%20Improvement.ipynb) to the Jupyter notebook for the probabilistic iterative improvement method.
+I have constructed a tabu search SAT solver that uses the Here is a [link](https://github.com/sgiangreco/probabilistic-iterative-improvement/blob/master/SAT%20-%20Probabilistic%20Iterative%20Improvement.ipynb) to the Jupyter notebook for the probabilistic iterative improvement method.

 ## Week 9 - 10/20/18